careerbuilder/DataScienceAPIDocumentation/ResumeParseAndNormalize.md

 PII Scrubbing
 -----------
 The service makes a best attempt at scrubbing Personally Identifiable Information i.e. (Social Security Numbers and Driver's License Numbers).
 PII scrubbing logic is applied to the raw_resume_text, clean_resume_text, and resume_html fields only.
 Parsed data fields (such as the phone number fields) will therefore be unaffected by false-positive PII removals.
 Anything found to resemble a SSN or Driver's License Number in the resume text will be replaced with either: "***Social Security Number Removed***" or "***Driver's License Number Removed***".
 In addition the service by default scrubs information resembling a date of birth.
-To see how to disable this feature please review the [Request structure](#request-structure).
+To see how to disable this feature please review the return_date_of_birth field in the [Request structure](#request-structure).

 Versioning
 -----------